Dr Cordelia Beattie

 - Early Modern

-My research interests broadly lie in the history of women and gender in pre-modern England and Europe, especially in relation to the law, marriage, and work.
+My research interests broadly lie in the history of women and gender in pre-modern Britain and Europe, especially in relation to the law, marriage, and material culture.

 Current research activities

 I am currently working on a number of projects.
-For example, I am pursuing an interest in women’s legal status and activities, currently through an analysis of married women’s ability to own property and make testaments in pre-modern Britain and Ireland.
+For example, I have been pursuing an interest in women’s legal status and activities through an analysis of married women’s ability to own property and make testaments in pre-modern Britain and Ireland.
 I have published an article on the English wills and now have plans to publish one on the sixteenth-century Scottish material (with my former student, Dr Cathryn Spence), as well as a comparative piece that will bring in material from Ireland and Wales.